 We can’t guarantee the potential resolutions in this guide will fix random freezing in Windows 11 for all users.
 However, there’s a good chance that they’ll fix random and regular freezing on many Windows PCs.
 Try applying all those fixes in the order they’re specified.

 The only other potential resolutions that might be worth a try are to reset or update the BIOS.
 Our how-to easily update your BIOS guide provides the full low-down on how to update BIOS.
-The Fix: BIOS corruption post also includes further details about fixing BIOS corruption.

 You can also enter any questions you might have about fixing persistent Windows 11 freezing in the comments section below.
 Feel free to discuss this issue there.